Most people have never heard of Guyana. The ones who have gone rarely forget it.

 Victoria Amazonica

 Discover the exquisite beauty of the Amazonica flower at Karanambu Lodge, a botanical wonder.
-The Victoria Amazonica, is a stunning aquatic plant with enormous floating leaves that can span up to ten feet in diameter.
+The Victoria Amazonica is a stunning aquatic plant with enormous floating leaves that can span up to ten feet in diameter.

 What makes this flower truly special is its remarkable adaptation.
 In its essence, the large leaves provide shade, while the intricate flowers bloom in the evening, creating a breathtaking display.
 Yet again, Karanambu Lodge is one of the ideal places in Guyana to see something unique.